learlab/itell-api/README.md

 ## Deployment

 The Makefile defines a build and push sequence to DockerHub.
-Make sure to create a `.env` file in the application root directory like the following:
+Make sure to create a `.env` file in the application root directory like the following.
+It should contain all the textbook names defined in the src/models/textbooks.py.

 ```
-SUPABASE_HOST=https://[SupaBase Database Sub-domain].supabase.co
+MACRO_ECON_HOST=https://[SupaBase Database Sub-domain].supabase.co
-SUPABASE_PASSWORD=[SupaBase Password]
+MACRO_ECON_PASSWORD=[SupaBase Password]
 CONTAINER_PORT=8001
 ```